Human rights in Costa Rica: Refugee rights

 In 1979 over 150,000 refugees fled to Costa Rica, predominantly from Nicaragua, with smaller numbers arriving from El Salvador, Guatemala, Honduras and Panama, mainly fleeing political repression.
 This influx continued throughout the 1980s.
 Most notably, Costa Rica has upheld refugee's right to work, denoted in international law.
 This decreased to some degree by the influx of undocumented migrants, commonly referred to as “aliens”; negative stigma around refugees rose, partly due to a rise in crime and a reduction in the level of jobs available to Costa Ricans.
 As a result, restriction on work arose, such as Article 13 of the Labor Code of Costa Rica which states that any work force must be 90% Costa Rican.
 The right of a refugee to work decreased.
 Illegal immigrants often have greater access to employment than refugees.

 Primary health care services were, and remain, accessible for refugees, upholding their human right to health.
 This is because documentation is not required under the Ministry of Health.
 This accessible health care partly stems from the fear that refugees bring diseases which will impact Costa Ricans if not treated.
 Education is also provided to refugees due to it being a human right, as well as the positive externality it has on Costa Rican society.

 The influx of illegal immigrants over the past decades caused refugee rights to fall as negative stigma rose.
 As a result, Costa Rica has moved from being characteristically open and welcoming to refugees, to a society resistant to their presence.

+Legislative changes in November 2022 under President Rodrigo Chaves have introduced new challenges.
+A decree forming the country's refugee regulations now imposes significant barriers to work for asylum seekers, including prohibiting self-employment and requiring a job offer for work permit issuance.
+These measures mark a significant shift from previous laws that facilitated easier integration of refugees and asylum seekers into the labor market.

+This recent legislation has sparked concerns about its impact on Costa Rica's ability to effectively respond to the refugee crisis, potentially undermining its long history of progressive refugee policies and affecting the rights and welfare of asylum seekers within its borders.